SettleMint

 Push airdrop

-• No claim tracker -- distribution is controlled entirely by the admin.
+• Owner controlled claim tracking.
+Distribution is controlled by the admin.
 The Merkle root still validates recipient eligibility, but the claim lifecycle is inverted.

 Claim tracking strategies